-

 Once the checks are back and satisfactory, the person can be given a copy of their contract or volunteer agreement and a start date can be agreed.

-The Safer Recruitment process:
+The safer recruitment process:

 Member resource: